wester-ir/default-template/README.md

-## The default template for the Weska ecommerce project
+## The default template for the Wester ecommerce project
 + version: 1.x